Islamization in Bangladesh: Under Ziaur Rahman (1975–1981)

-One of the most significant shifts was the erosion of secularism.
 Provisions that had barred religion-based political parties were repealed, paving the way for the return of groups like the Bangladesh Muslim League, Jamaat-e-Islami & Nizam-e-Islam previously banned for their opposition to the Liberation War.
-The removal of constitutional restrictions on such groups allowed convicted collaborators and war criminals to participate in politics, reversing earlier efforts at accountability.
+On 4 May 1976, Proclamation Order III abolished the Article 38 of the constitution, which had previously prohibited the formation of political parties or groupings based on religious orientation.
+This allowed religiously motivated political groups to participate in the elections.
+At the same time, the removal of constitutional restrictions on such groups allowed convicted collaborators and war criminals to participate in politics, reversing earlier efforts at accountability.
+These changes contributed to the decline of secular nationalism as a political philosophy in the country.

-Zia's government also redefined the ideological identity of the state, replacing "Bangalee nationalism" with "Bangladeshi nationalism".
-Islamic phrases, such as Bismillah-ar-Rahman-ar-Rahim, were introduced into the constitution, and the preamble and core state principles were revised to include faith in Allah in place of secular ideals.
-The concept of socialism was reinterpreted to mean economic and social justice, while Article 12, which had explicitly enshrined secularism and religious freedom, was entirely removed.
+In 1977, the government established the Syllabi Committee, which declared Islam a "code of conduct of life".
+In 1978, Madrasa Education Board was established, which opened new opportunities for the madrasa students to pursue higher education.
+Furthermore, the Ministry of Religious Affairs was established, alongside the declaration of Mīlād al-Nabī (Muhammad's birthday) as a national holiday.

-In these matters, General Zia of Bangladesh was a contemporary of General Zia-ul-Haq of Pakistan, who fostered similar sociopolitical changes, in the backdrop of an Islamic revival, triggered by the Iranian revolution & Grand Mosque seizure in 1979 and the rise of the Afghan mujahideen.
+In these matters, Ziaur Rahman of Bangladesh was a contemporary of Zia-ul-Haq of Pakistan, who fostered similar sociopolitical changes, in the backdrop of an Islamic revival, triggered by the Iranian revolution and Grand Mosque seizure in 1979 and the rise of the Afghan mujahideen.
+However, Rahman himself opposed theocracy as the system of governance for Bangladesh.

 These reforms, viewed by the judiciary in a later 2005 High Court verdict, were seen as damaging to the sovereign, democratic, and secular nature of the constitution.
 The court declared the amendment "unconstitutional".
-The court concluded that the amendments disrupted the core structure of the republic and compromised the spirit of the Bangladesh Liberation War.
+The court concluded that the amendments disrupted the core structure of the republic and compromised the spirit of the Liberation War.
 The Supreme Court upheld this verdict on 2 February 2010, with modifications and observations, affirming that the amendment fundamentally distorted the values of the Liberation War and transformed Bangladesh from a secular republic into a state influenced by theocratic principles.